Chick Brooder Setup | Raising Baby Chicks

 2. 100 Gallon Metal Stock Tank

 This is what we use, and we absolutely love it.
 It works great.
-It is large enough for the number of chicks we typically raise, and they don’t outgrow it too quickly.
+It is large enough for the number of chicks we typically raise, and they don’t outgrow it until about 7-8 weeks.
 We were able to find one on sale for over 50% off at Tractor Supply.

 Pros: